bemcgarvey/RX12/README.md

 * Simple data logging of multiple flights
 * 32 bit microcontroller at 120MHz

+Note: This is not a Spektrum DSMX or DSM2 product, nor is it a copy of a Spektrum DSM2 or DSMX product.
+The Spektrum, DSMX and DSM2 brand is a trademark of Horizon Hobby, Inc.

 User manual is [here](https://github.com/bemcgarvey/RX12/blob/master/docs/RX12%20Manual.pdf)
 Gerber files and schematics can be found in PCB and Schematic folders.
 Firmware built with XC32 2.10 and MPLAB X.  Client code built with Qt 5.12